SecureFromScratch/Demos/csharp/SecureApp/Walkthroughs/7_csrf.md

 ### Lets try the attack again!

-Go back to Attack Demostration and try to run the CSRF attack! if you follow the tutorial, you'll see in the log the same excpetion we got before we implemented the angular csrf protection.
+Go back to Attack Demostration and try to run the CSRF attack! if you follow the tutorial, you'll see in the log the same exception we got before we implemented the angular csrf protection.

 ## Summary